 Employers often base the COLA on the Consumer Price Index.
 The index measures the price change of certain items over time.
 The Consumer Price Index shows national trends, and there are also reports for several geographic areas.

-If you are a private employer, you do not have to use the Consumer Price Index.
+You do not have to use the Consumer Price Index if you’re a private employer.
 You can use another cost-of-living index.

 There isn’t a typical cost of living increase.
 The raise percentage will vary by year because it is based on inflation.

 If you plan to give regular cost of living adjustments, you might include your policy in your employee handbook.
 You might say how often you will give raises and how you determine the amount to give.